eiriktsarpalis/xunit-jet/README.md

 ### What's pending

-Handling of maps and sets.
+Handling of maps, dicts, and sets.

 ### Known issues